tania-m/romannumeral/readme.md

 Files at root of the romannumeral API server project:
 - **settings.env**: default values for some environment values.
-- **config.js** : reads and sets environment value defined in settings.env.
+- **config.js** : configures environment for the server (reads settings.env and sets up middlewares).
 - **docker-compose.yml**: file to build and run the API server in a Docker container.
 - **Dockerfile**: file to build the Docker image for this project.
 - **package.json**: lists informations about the project and dependencies.